Skip to main content

 Using SketchUp

-If you have a SketchUp license, you can fetch the model that you imported in Treble using our SketchUp plugin:
+If you have a SketchUp license, you can fetch the geometry that you imported in Treble using our SketchUp plugin:

-Fetching the model in Sketchup - 3D view
+Fetching the geometry in Sketchup - 3D view

-You can use the regular SketchUp workflow and our Geometry Checking Service to fix the problems and upload a new model of the space, this time watertight:¨
+You can use the regular SketchUp workflow and our Geometry Checking Service to fix the problems and upload a new iteration of the space geometry.

-Re-uploading the model from Sketchup - 3D view
+Re-uploading the geometry from Sketchup - 3D view

-You can see that the upload of the new iteration of the model (Watertight version) is now alongside the original model (Model 1).
+You can see that the upload of the new iteration of the geometry (1) is now alongside the initial geometry (1).

-A new iteration of the model in the Treble web app
+A new iteration of the geometry in the Treble web app

 Using the downloaded source model

-In the space view, you can also choose to download the source model file, which is the model of the space that has been extracted from the IFC file and imported into Treble.
-You can do so by clicking on the three dots on the right side of the model banner, and select Download source model.
+In the space view, you can also choose to download the source model file, which is the geometry of the space that has been extracted from the IFC file and imported into Treble.
+You can do so by clicking on the three dots on the right side of the geometry thumbnail, and select Download source model.

 Download the source model